UCONN CASE STUDY

 One of the big things that I try to do is: Rather than say, “Go on, check it out,” I will go over it with them and point to things we are seeing and show them the value of what I’m trying to get out of this graphic on the dashboard or whatever it may be.
 The more I do that, the more they can go through on their own and make decisions based on some of that information.

-How do you go from gathering the data in one spot and visualizing it to actually having the data play a role in decision making?
+How do you go from collection of data to decision making?

 The beauty of CoachMePlus is that we can import information, whether it be from GPS or heart rate system or both, we can see what those trends are over time.